simonmichael/hledger_site/web.md

 Normally, you start hledger-web by running `hledger-web` in a terminal, with no arguments.
 Browsing to the executable file and double-clicking on it can also work.
+Normally, this will start the web app, making it accessible only from your local machine.

 For this tutorial, to follow the steps/screenshots below and avoid disturbing any existing data, we'll start hledger-web with a new temporary journal file: